 Top of the page

 Sleep studies are tests that record what happens to your body during sleep.
-The studies are done to find out what is causing your sleep problems.
+The studies are done to find out what's causing your sleep problems.

-Sleep studies can also determine whether you have a problem with your stages of sleep.
+Sleep studies can also find out if you have a problem with your stages of sleep.
 The two main types of sleep are non–rapid eye movement (NREM) and rapid eye movement (REM).
-Normally, NREM and REM alternate 4 to 5 times during a night's sleep.
+Normally, NREM and REM alternate through these stages about 4 to 6 times during a night's sleep.
 A change in this cycle may make it hard for you to sleep soundly.

 The most common sleep studies are: